 We obtain financial data on commercial, cooperative, and savings banks from the Bankscope database.
 Our sample period is 1995 to 2015, but the panel is unbalanced, as we do not have data for all years for each bank.
 Our sample comprises only banks that operate as independent companies or with single locations, as multinational banks use internal capital markets to fund and support their activities across countries (De Haas and Van Lelyveld, 2010).
-We also exclude foreign banks in our study since their activities may be highly affected by home countries' institution.
-Foreign subsidiaries' interbank deposit decisions are likely to be determined more by the current policy of the multinational bank than by countries' institutional factors (See, Allen et al., 2013).
-Additionally, Adams-Kane et al. (2017) show that foreign bank activities are strongly influenced by the current home country's economic conditions.
+Moreover, Allen et al. (2013) show that the deposits of foreign bank subsidiaries comprise mostly internal capital transactions.
+Hence, foreign subsidiaries' interbank deposit decisions are likely to be determined more by the current policy of the multinational bank than by countries' institutional factors.
+Moreover, Adams-Kane et al. (2017) show that foreign bank activities are strongly influenced by the current home country's economic conditions.
 Thus, we decide to exclude all the foreign-owned banks, as their activities might be highly affected by the home countries' situation.

 However, in countries in which the level of foreign ownership is low, the difference in the usage of the interbank market between domestic banks and all institutions is also low.
 In Germany, whereas foreign ownership of banks was only 5% in 2013 (Claessens and Van Horen, 2015), the average level of bank deposits to total assets for domestic and foreign banks versus only domestic banking groups and standalone banks was 16.58% and 16.32%, respectively, in 20134.
 By contrast, in Estonia the share of foreign ownership was 97% in 2013.
 The differences between Germany and Estonia are significant.
-The average level of bank deposits to total assets for domestic of bank deposits to total assets for domestic banking groups and standalone banks and branches versus only domestic bank deposits to total assets for domestic and foreign banks and branches versus only domestic bank deposits to total assets for domestic and foreign banks and branches versus only domestic banking groups and standalone banks in Estonia was 0.0004% and 15.46%, respectively, in 2013.
+The average level of bank deposits to total assets for domestic and foreign banks and branches versus only domestic banking groups and standalone banks in Estonia was 0.0004% and 15.46%, respectively, in 2013.

 Based on these results, we select for our sample only domestic-owned banks operating domestically.
 In order to establish bank ownership, we create a dataset on the evolution of ownership for the period 1995-2015.
 This dataset builds on the data compiled by Claessens and Van Horen (2014), which comprises only about one-third of our sample.
 The full coverage is for 11,557 domestic commercial banks, savings banks, and cooperative banks from 166 countries.
-We drop all the countries that have less than five operating banks from our sample, thereby reducing the number of banks in the sample by 1.3%.
+We drop from the sample all the countries that have less than five operating banks, thereby reducing the number of banks in the sample by 1.3%.
 The final sample contains 11,412 domestic banks from more than 96 countries (Appendix Table A1).